 Grooming Of Griffon Dogs

-Some people just clip the dogs coat but you loose some of the typical appearance if you do this.
-In between stripping the dogs should be combed through 2-3 times a week to remove dead coat and untangle the beard and moustache, which are longer than the coat on the body.
+Some people just clip the dog’s coat but you loose some of the typical appearances if you do this.
+In between stripping the dogs should be combed through 2-3 times a week to remove dead coat and untangle the beard and mustache, which are longer than the coat on the body.

 The Petit Brabançon is smooth coated on the head and body and therefore much more easy to care for.
 It needs only minimal grooming.
 Brushing with a soft bristle brush or hound glove will be enough to remove dead hair and keep a healthy shine on the coat.